cbrunet/python-poppler/docs/usage.rst

 The :meth:`.Page.text` method allows to query the :class:`.Page` about all the texts it contains, or about the texts in a given area.
-For more precise informations, :meth:`.Page.text_list` allows to get the position of each text, and the position of each character in a text box.
+For more precise information, :meth:`.Page.text_list` allows to get the position of each text, and the position of each character in a text box.
 Finally, the :meth:`.Page.search` method allows you to search for a given text in a :class:`.Page`.